udel-cbcb/NIGMS-Sandbox-UD/README.md

 * Instance Name: Give your instance a descriptive name.
 * Instance Type: Choose a suitable instance type based on your computational needs.
 For basic data exploration and model training, a general-purpose instance like ml.t2.medium is sufficient.
 * Notebook Instance Platform: Select the latest version of Jupyter Notebook.
-* Storage: Configure the storage volume size for your instance.
+* Storage: Configure the storage volume size for your instance (under "Additional Configureation").
 * Network and Security: Set up appropriate network access and security groups to protect your instance.
+(Use default)
-* Additional Configurations: Review and adjust other settings as needed, such as IAM roles and kernel configurations.
+* Additional Configurations: Review and adjust other settings as needed, such as IAM roles and kernel configurations (User default).
 * Click "Create Notebook Instance".

 3. Access Your Notebook Instance: